All Products

 • If your data source is HBase, select RowKey.

 • HBase does not have an original field type.
-You need to select the Flink SQL field type.
+You need to select a Flink SQL field type.
 In addition, if the field is not a RowKey, you need to fill in the column family.

-• If the Flink SQL field type and the original field type of this data source are one-to-many, select the original field type first.
-After selecting the original field type, editing is allowed, and precision can be manually added, such as MySQL, Oracle, PostgreSQL, Microsoft SQL Server, Hive, and other data sources.
+• If the Flink SQL field type and the original field type of this data source have a one-to-many relationship, first select the original field type.
+After selecting the original field type, editing is allowed, and you can manually add precision, such as MySQL, Oracle, PostgreSQL, Microsoft SQL Server, Hive, and other data sources.

-Step 3: configure meta table properties
+Step 3: Configure meta table properties

-1. After creating the meta table, click the Properties button on the right to configure the Basic Information, Meta Table Parameters, Reference, and modify the Test data table.
+1. After creating the meta table, click the Properties button on the right to configure the Basic Information, Meta Table Parameters, Reference, and modify the Debug Test data table.

 Parameter